Curl Cheatsheet

 Request headers

-option to be the most useful to inspect the request headers.
+to inspect request headers.
 Check the request headers on the lines starting with >

 2